aergoio/aergolite/README.md

 Only the last block is required to check the blockchain and the database state integrity, therefore the nodes do not need to keep and verify all the history of blocks and transactions.
 It is also possible to setup some nodes to keep all the history for audit reasons.

 It also uses a **hash of the database state**.
-This lets the nodes to check if they have exactly the same content on the database, protects against intentional modifications on the database file and also works as an integrity check to detect failures on the storage media.
+This lets the nodes check if they have exactly the same content on the database, protects against intentional modifications on the database file and also works as an integrity check to detect failures on the storage media.

 This final hash is updated using only the modified pages on each new block.
 It does not need to load the entire database to calculate the new state.
 The integrity check is also only made when a new db page is loaded.
 This drastically increases the database performance.